apache/incubator-milagro-mfa-sdk-android/README.md

 The `customHeaders` parameter is optional and allows the caller to pass additional map of custom headers, which will be added to any HTTP request that the SDK executes.

+##### `void SetClientId(String clientId)`
+This method will set a specific _Client ID_ which the SDK should use when sending requests to the backend.
+As an example, the MIRACL MFA Platform issues _Client IDs_ for registered applications, which use the platform for authenticating users.
+When the SDK is used to authenticate users specifically for this registered application, the _Client ID_ should be set by the app using this method.

 ##### `Status TestBackend(String server)`
 ##### `Status TestBackend(String server, String rpsPrefix)`
 This method will test whether `server` is a valid back-end URL by trying to retrieve Client Settings from it.